 - 9 When to Call a Plumber to Fix a Slow Flushing Toilet

 Knowing how a toilet works will help you find out why you have a slow flushing toilet.
 Your toilet needs a certain amount of siphoning pressure in order to work properly.
 The water flooding the bowl creates this pressure.

 The water overflows the “J”-shaped pipe (aka a trap) that’s located in the back of the base of the bowl.
 Think of the “J” pipe as a dam.
 When a gush of water spills over, the waste and everything else behind it follows.
 So, it becomes a real problem if the toilet tank is not filling properly.

 That first flood from the tank is important as it’s what triggers the siphoning.
 If the water doesn’t flood the toilet properly, or in time, the flush will be slow.

 Test for a Clog

 This type of clog doesn’t fully stop the water flow, but it makes it more difficult for the water to pass through.
+If your toilet keeps clogging then this may help.
 If this is the problem, you can use a plumber’s snake or plunge the toilet, just as you would with the other type of clog.

 Adjust the Water Level in the Tank